NASA Space Science Data Coordinated Archive

 provides access to portions of their database contains information about data archived at NSSDCA (and, in some cases, other facilities), the spacecraft which generate space science data and experiments which generate space science data.
 NSSDCA services also included are data management standards and technologies.

 NSSDCA is part of the Solar System Exploration Data Services Office (SSEDSO) in the Solar System Exploration Division at NASA's Goddard Space Flight Center.
 NSSDCA is sponsored by the Heliophysics Division of NASA's Science Mission Directorate.
 NSSDCA acts in concert with various NASA discipline data systems in providing certain data and services.

+The archive has been unavailable or in maintenance mode since at least August 2025.

 Overview

 NSSDCA was first established (as NSSDC) at Goddard Space Flight Center in 1966.
 NSSDCA's staff consists largely of physical scientists, computer scientists, analysts, programmers, and data technicians.
 Staffing level, including civil service and onsite contractors, has ranged between 15 and 100 over the life of NSSDCA.
 Early in its life, NSSDCA accumulated data primarily on 7-track and 9-track tape and on various photoproducts, and all data dissemination was via media replication and mailing.
 Starting in the mid-1980s, NSSDCA received and disseminated increasing data volumes via electronic networks.
 Dissemination formats are presently via the internet, either via HTTP or FTP.